-1.5 STATEMENT ON PARENTS / FAMILY ADULTS USING CAMERAS & RECORDING DEVICES
+1.5 STATEMENT ON PARENTS / FAMILY ADULTS USING CAMERAS & RECORDING DEVICES e.g. Facebook, where the image would immediately become property of Facebook.

 Parents are permitted to use mobile phones or other devices to take photographs or recordings on the school site, or at School events off site, but on the clear expectation that the safeguarding points below are adhered to.
 Parents should note that there are specific children in the school to whom a breach of point 2 would pose a clear safeguarding risk: